-A student's BME elective plan must be approved by the Department's Major Advisor by submitting a BME elective Coursework Plan via the BME Undergraduate web site (http://ugforms.bioen.utah.edu/) Seeking approval for a BME elective plan should occur in the first semester after admission to major status and before starting the track sequence.
+A student's BME elective plan must be approved by the Department's Major Advisor by submitting a BME elective Coursework Plan via the BME Undergraduate web site (http://ugforms.bioen.utah.edu/) Seeking approval for a BME elective plan should occur in the first or second semester after admission to major status and before starting the BME elective sequence.
 Students may (and almost always do) update their plans through the course of their studies and should review the plan each semester.
 A final version of the plan must be approved in order to complete graduation requirements.
-Students who have not applied for track approval by the middle of the semester immediately following their admission may not be allowed to register for the following semester Biomedical engineering courses.
+Students who have not applied for BME elective approval by the middle of the fall semester immediately following their admission may not be allowed to register for the following semester Biomedical engineering courses.

-Below are some samples of course selections organized by track or emphasis area.
-Note that in many cases, Bioengineering students can progress directly to the upper division classes offered by other departments without completing the usual requirements for those classes.
+Below are some samples of courses organized by focus or emphasis area.
+Note that in many cases, BME students can progress directly to the upper division classes offered by other departments without completing the usual requirements for those classes.
 When in doubt, the Major Advisor or the instructor of the course can provide guidance.